chopicalqui/KaliIntelligenceSuite/README.md

 ![KIS' data and collection model](images/data-collection-model.png "KIS' data and collection model")

 ## Scoping the Engagement
-Scoping is an essential feature of KIS, which specifies on which IP networks, IP addresses, and host names,
+Scoping is an essential feature of KIS, which specifies on which IP networks, IP addresses, host names, etc.,
 KIS is allowed to collect data (e.g., via OSINT or active scans) from.
 Before diving into scoping, it is important to understand the following collection types, which are supported by KIS: